YinHK-gameDev/unity-learn/camera & render pipelines/README.md

 ### Clear Flags

-Each Camera stores color and depth information when it renders its view.
-The portions of the screen that are not drawn in are empty, and will display the skybox by default.
+Each Camera **stores color and depth information** when it** renders its view**.

+The portions of the screen that are not drawn in are empty, and will **display the skybox by default**.
 When you are using multiple Cameras, each one stores its own color and depth information in buffers, accumulating more data as each Camera renders.

 As any particular Camera in your scene renders its view, you can set the Clear Flags to clear different collections of the buffer information.
 To do this, choose one of the following four options:

+- Skybox
+- Solid Color
+- Deep Only
+- Don't clear

 #### Skybox
 This is the default setting.
 Any empty portions of the screen will display the current Camera’s skybox.
 If the current Camera has no skybox set, it will default to the skybox chosen in the Lighting Window (menu: Window > Rendering > Lighting).
 It will then fall back to the Background Color.
 Alternatively a Skybox component can be added to the camera